brisbanemakerspace/bms-wiki/bylaws/fees.md

 ## Tool Usage Fees
 Some tools may incur usage fees to cover maintenance costs and consumables usage.
 Most tools are included in your membership, but please check its wiki page to avoid any surprises.

+If you fail to pay for tool usage within a reasonable amount of time (generally considered 24 hours) we may terminate your membership and attempt to recover the costs from your payment method on file.

 This section is not part of this policy and is here for reference only.

-If you fail to pay for tool usage within a reasonable amount of time (generally considered 24 hours) we may terminate your membership and attempt to recover the costs from your payment method on file.
+Please check the tool's wiki page for up to date costs.

 Here is a list of tools with usage fees:
 * [Lasercutter](/tools/digifab/lasercutter) $10/hr BYO material